-Broome County connects clients to job search activities and employment opportunities as applicants.
+Broome County connects clients to job search activities and employment opportunities.
 Broome County emphasizes the importance of employment and the benefits that are associated with employment (transitional childcare, EITC, SNAP benefits, etc.).
-With very few exceptions, job search is mandated for employable applicants and recipients.
+When appropriate, job search is mandated for employable clients.
 Nonrecurring diversion payments are issued based on following the TA Sourcebook Chapter 31, Section E. to reduce the need for Temporary Assistance.